cult-of-coders/grapher/docs/linking_collections.md

 ## Data Consistency

-This is referring to having consistency amongst links.
+We clean out leftover links from deleted collection items.

-Let's say I have a `thread` with multiple `members` from `Meteor.users`.
+Let's say I have a `Threads` collection with some `memberIds` linked to `Meteor.users`.

 If a `user` is deleted from the database, we don't want to keep unexisting references.
 So after we delete a user, all threads containing that users should be cleaned.

 This is done automatically by Grapher so you don't have to deal with it.

 The only rule is that `Meteor.users` collection needs to have an inversed link to `Threads`.
 In conclusion, if you want to benefit of this, you have to define inversed links for every direct links.

 ## Autoremoval